Sign up to our newsletter

 This workshop allows you to:

-• Learn about different jargon and acronyms
+• Master the jargon and acronyms

 • Learn what’s realistic in terms of conversations and humour

-• Write more accurate and effective dialogue that adds authenticity to your writing
+• Write more accurate and effective dialogue

 • Develop the professional skills writers require (eg discipline, attention to detail, ability to work to deadlines)